 'Snowy Morning Blues' 1927.
 'Keep Shufflin'' 1928 with Fats and Andy Razaf.
 'Messin' Around' 1929.

-Andy Razaf (1895-1973) was a flip and jaunty lyricist with Fats.
+Andy Razaf (1895-1973) lyrics with Fats Waller, he was a flip and jaunty black lyricist.
 450 songs to his credit.
-'When You're Tired of Me', 'Squeeze Me', 'Louisiana', 'Dusky Stevedore', 'Keepin' Out of Mischief Now', 'The Joint is Jumpin''.
+'Ain't Misbehavin'', 'Honeysuckle Rose', 'When You're Tired of Me', 'Squeeze Me', 'Louisiana', 'Dusky Stevedore', 'Keepin' Out of Mischief Now', 'The Joint is Jumpin''.

 Were 'I Can't Give You Anything but Love' and 'On the Sunny Side of the Street' written by Waller/Razaf??

 1929 what a year!
 'Hot Feet', 'Hot Chocolates', 'Ain't Misbehavin'', 'Black and Blue', 'S'posin'', 'Honeysuckle Rose'.

+With James P, 'A Porter's Love Song to a Chambermaid'.
+Lyrics were also written to Big Band songs like 'In the Mood' or 'Tar Paper Stomp' or 'Hot and Anxious'.
 1922 'Birmingham Blues', 'Muscle Shoals Blues', 1923 'Wild Cat Blues' with Clarence Williams, 1924 'In Harlem's Araby'.
 Organist at the Lafayette.
 With Spencer Williams 'Charleston Hound', 'Senorita Mine'.
 1927 'Brown Sugar' revue.
-1928 'Keep Shufflin'' with Andy Razaf, 'Sippi' piano duet with James P. 1929 'Connie's Hot Chocolates', 'Ain't Misbehavin'' with Louis.
+1928 'Keep Shufflin'', 'Sippi' piano duet with James P. 1929 'Connie's Hot Chocolates', 'Ain't Misbehavin'' with Louis.

 1929 'I've got a Feeling I'm falling'.
 'Load of Coal' and 'Honeysuckle Rose'.
 1930 'Blue Turning Grey over You'.
 1931 Fats sings 'I'm Crazy 'bout My Baby'.
 1932 'Keepin' Out of Mischief Now'.
 'Jitterbug Waltz', 'Black & Blue', 'Squeeze Me'.
 The Fats Waller Rhythm Club and The Ink Spots!
 Recording with 'His Rhythm'.
 1942 after European tours finally Carnegie Hall.
 And 1943 Hollywood 'Stormy Weather'.
 Radio and Hollywood had taken over ...